-What Kennedy said next is telling; his words outline just how far left the Democrat party has gone in the past 42 years: "We dare not tempt them with weakness.
+What Kennedy said next is telling; his words outline just how far left the Democrat party has gone since then: "We dare not tempt them with weakness.
 For only when our arms are sufficient beyond doubt can we be certain beyond doubt that they will never be employed."
 When I read those words for the first time, alarms went off in my head.
 At first, I thought that this bold statement was made to appeal to Eisenhower voters — military folk, or those among him that favored strong armed forces.
-Kennedy mentioned military weakness at least twice in his oration, a sign that maybe he was genuinely concerned with the path the United States was taking. "...[C]ivility is not a sign of weakness, and sincerity is always subject to proof."
+Kennedy mentioned military weakness at least twice in his oration, a sign that maybe he was genuinely concerned with the path the United States was taking. "…[C]ivility is not a sign of weakness, and sincerity is always subject to proof."
 Was this a thinly veiled jab at Khrushchev?
 Perhaps.

 Kennedy's words at his inauguration could easily be applied to the current war on terrorism: "Let every nation know — whether it wishes us well or ill — that we shall pay any price, bear any burden, meet any hardship, support any friend, oppose any foe to assure the survival and the success of liberty."
 World War II was still a lingering memory for many people; Kennedy had grown up during the war.
 The peacetime expansion of the 1950s left America as the world's foremost superpower, but did not make us complacent.
 Kennedy above statement reflects not only America's cockiness and invincibility, but also our unrelenting work ethic.